 Overall, this is a great example of a sales landing page.

-Most all of our examples focus on a single product, which is virtually always the correct way to use a landing page.
-Offering less options tends to convert better.
+Most of our examples focus on a single product, which is the most effective way to use a landing page.
+Fewer options convert better.

 This sets the tone for the products being presented below.
 This isn’t a corporate brand or a person attempting to build an empire.
 This is a shop for people with a value for the unique.